 - Guided tour – The journey to Loire Valley from Paris includes a few train transfers, so the best way to get there would be with an organized tour.
 The tour will take care of your transportation, tickets, and a local guide.

 - Train – You can take the train from the Montparnasse train station in Paris to the St. Pierre Des Corps train station.
 Here, you will need to catch a bus at the St. Pierre Garr Station, which takes you to Jericho in Loire Valley.

 - Bus – You can take a number of buses from the Bercy Seine station in Paris to Loire Valley.
 The trip takes around 3 hours.

 See Related: Best Night Tours in Paris

-The best way to get to Château de Fontainebleau is by car.
-It’s located just 1 1/2 hours from Paris.
+The fastest way to get to Château de Fontainebleau is by car.
+It’s located just 1.5 hours from Paris.

 See Related: London vs Paris

-Catch a break from busy Paris life with a day trip to beautiful Provins.
-This place lets your travel back to medieval times in France and provides visitors with a dose of the country’s rich history.
+Catch a break from busy Paris life with a day trip to the medieval UNESCO World Heritage town of Provins.
+This quaint town will take you back to medieval France.

 - Bus – The N4 bus in Paris will get you to Provins in 1.5 hours.

 Two hours outside Paris by train lies the beautiful city of Strasbourg.
 This bustling city is located in the Alsace region on the Rhine River, which means it has great options for wine tasting and incredible dining.
 It is also home to one of the largest and most popular Christmas markets.